snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 {% highlight bash %}
 curl \
-  HOST/api/schemas/com.snowplow.snplw/ad_click/jsonschema/1-0-0 \
+  HOST/api/schemas/com.acme/ad_click/jsonschema/1-0-0 \
   -X PUT \
   -H "api_key: your_api_key" \
   -d "{ \"your\": \"new json\" }"
 {% endhighlight %}

-You can also create a schema through a `PUT` request if it doesn't already exist.
+You can also *create* a schema through a `PUT` request if it doesn't already exist.

 <h3><a name="get">1.3 Single GET requests</a></h3>